 Are celery leaves edible?

-Although many people throw celery leaves in the trash or compost bin, the leaves are indeed edible, and there are many ways to use them in everyday meals, according to Bon Appetit Magazine.
+Although many people throw celery leaves in the trash or compost bin, the leaves are perfectly edible, and there are many ways to use them in everyday meals, according to Bon Appetit Magazine (opens in new tab).

-Two medium-sized stalks of celery contain only about 15 calories, according to the FDA.
+Two medium-sized stalks of celery contain only about 15 calories, according to the FDA, as shown above.
 This serving also contains about 2 grams of dietary fiber, which can help curb cravings because fiber absorbs water in the digestive tract, making you feel fuller longer.
-A study published in 2015 in the journal Annals of Internal Medicine suggested that simply adding more fiber to one's diet can be a critical component of weight loss.
+A study published in 2015 in the journal Annals of Internal Medicine (opens in new tab) suggested that simply adding more fiber to one's diet can be a critical component of weight loss.

-Some people claim that celery is a "negative calorie" food, or one that supposedly takes more calories to digest than it contains, but unfortunately, this is not true.
+Some people claim that celery is a "negative calorie" food, or one that supposedly takes more calories to digest than it contains, but unfortunately, this is not true, as PIH Health (opens in new tab) makes clear.
 In fact, Ware explained, "although celery contains a minuscule amount of calories, the number of calories spent digesting it is probably even smaller."

 Celery is rich in compounds called phytonutrients, which are produced by plants and may have antioxidant and anti-inflammatory properties.
-(Antioxidants are substances that help prevent cell damage, according to the National Institutes of Health; and ant-inflammatory compounds are those that fight inflammation in the body.)
+(Antioxidants are substances that help prevent cell damage, according to the National Institutes of Health (opens in new tab); and anti-inflammatory compounds are those that fight inflammation in the body.)

 A study published in 2012 in the journal Molecular Nutrition & Food Research (opens in new tab) suggested that, in lab dishes, celery juice and celery extracts may help reduce activity of inflammatory molecules known as tumor necrosis factor alpha (TNF-A) and nuclear factor kappa B (NF-KB); although studies in mice found that some forms of phytonutrients were absorbed better than others in the gastrointestinal tract.
 Another study published in 2007 in the journal Planta Medica suggests that the luteolin, another compound found in celery, may be able to inhibit the production of COX-2, an enzyme that triggers inflammation.